Nappa9693/spritesheet-maker-gui/README.md

 ## To Run and create the distributable

+First you will need to install [NodeJS](https://nodejs.org/en) in order to be able to run the commands below.
+Note: This was developed using the NodeJS LTS version v22.14.0.

-Download the source code and run the following commands while in the root directory with your terminal/CLI.
+Next, download the source code and run the following commands while in the root directory with your terminal/CLI.

 ```
 npm install